psc-code/psc/docs/guide/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to The Plasma Simulation Code (PSC)'s documentation!
+Welcome to the Plasma Simulation Code (PSC)'s documentation!
 ============================================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   installation/installation

 Indices and tables
 ==================